 Salesforce Commerce Cloud: Typically, the timeline for platform implementation is 6+ months.
 Salesforce Commerce Cloud is cloud-based, so hosting isn't something that will affect the timeline for implementing the solution.
 However, as the platform uses its own proprietary language, it means that specialised developers need to work on each implementation project.

-SAP Hybris: Similar to Kooomo and Salesforce Commerce Cloud, SAP Hybris is cloud-based, so there is a certain amount of out-of-the-box functionality that as a result shaves development time off the speed to market.
+SAP Hybris: Similar to Kooomo and Salesforce Commerce Cloud, there is a certain amount of out-of-the-box functionality that as a result shaves development time off the speed to market.
 However, overall deployment time from start to finish is 6+ months on average, again depending on the size of the project.

 Kooomo: The Kooomo platform offers full-scale customisation and flexibility as integration with other systems is straightforward.
 Customised storefronts are possible from a design and UX perspective, and an ecosystem of over 200 partners allow retailers to integrate with third-party applications with little or no extra development work.

 Magento: As a whole, the Magento platform is highly customisable, so it's possible to create bespoke storefronts, as well as integrate with other systems.
 However, one of the main limitations within the platform is the fact that retailers can't always take control of their own site content and layout, due to the open-source nature of the platform.
 As users are relying on a community of developers to create integration plug-ins for the solution, if they cannot find a suitable integration, they may have to get it developer from scratch.